Lower Rio Grande Valley

-The Lower Rio Grande Valley (Valle del Río Grande), commonly known as the Rio Grande Valley or locally as the Valley or RGV, is a region spanning the border of Texas and Mexico located in a floodplain of the Rio Grande near its mouth.
-The region includes the southernmost tip of South Texas and a portion of northern Tamaulipas, Mexico.
-It consists of the Brownsville, Harlingen, Weslaco, Pharr, McAllen, Edinburg, Mission, San Juan, and Rio Grande City metropolitan areas in the United States and the Matamoros, Río Bravo, and Reynosa metropolitan areas in Mexico.
-The area is generally bilingual in English and Spanish, with a fair amount of Spanglish due to the region's diverse history and transborder agglomerations It is home to some of the poorest cities in the nation, as well as many unincorporated, persistent poverty communities called colonias.
-A large seasonal influx occurs of "winter Texans" — people who come down from the north for the winter and then return north before summer arrives.
+Lower Rio Grande Valley (Valle del Río Grande), often referred to as the Rio Grande Valley (RGV) of South Texas, is a region located in the southernmost part of Texas, along the northern bank of the Rio Grande.
+It is also known locally as The Valley, El Valle, or 956 (the area code for the region).
+It is a region spanning the border of Texas with Mexico located in a floodplain of the Rio Grande near its mouth.
+The region includes the southernmost tip of South Texas.
+It consists of the Brownsville-Harlingen and McAllen-Edinburg-Mission metropolitan areas, and the Rio Grande City-Roma and Raymondville micropolitan areas.
+The area is generally bilingual in English and Spanish, with a fair amount of Spanglish due to the region's diverse history and transborder agglomerations.
+It is home to some of the poorest cities in the nation, as well as many unincorporated, persistent poverty communities called colonias.
+A large seasonal influx occurs of "winter Texans" – people who come down from the north for the winter and then return north before summer arrives.